Sales Internship

 13 / 44

-13) Which is an example of using visuals effectively?
+13) Which of these is an example of a benefit?

 14 / 44